Taylor Dupuis (voice)

 Ronald hopes to continue his career in chamber music, teaching and inspiring other young musicians.

-Alex Petti (songwriting)
+Alex Petti (New York, NY)

 Alex Petti is a Lebanese Irish-Catholic writer from Massachusetts who grew up as a pop punk rocker.
 Though his dreams of headlining Warped Tour have ended, the energy of the genre still infuses his music.
 His show, The Trouble With Dead Boyfriends (music and lyrics) was produced at Carnegie Mellon in Pittsburgh (2016), won Best in Fest at Premiere Premieres! at MCL Chicago (2017), won Best Score at SheNYC at the Connelly Theater (2018), and was workshopped at Berklee School of Music in Boston (2019).
 Alex was commissioned by CPA Theatricals to write and record music for Girlhood: The Musical, which premiered at the Bravo Performing Arts Center (2019).
 He has been a host at a Musical Theater Factory Salon in March 2021 and was invited to showcase songs from his musical, Alex Petti and The Nervous Rex Present The Hometown Tour, at Musical Theater Factory in the 2021-2022 season.
 Alex also leads the New York based rock band ‘good thoughts’ who released their debut EP ‘For Hard Times/From Hard Times’ in October 2021.